 The service element is the key to GeoMOOSE's interoperability.
 All functions are a type of service (identify, select, Birdseye view, etc.).
-Services have attributes to define some of it's behaviour: name - This is the internal name of the service. display - Sets whether the the service will be displayed while "launching."
-It is useful to set this to false if there is no text-entry required for the service. title - This title will be displayed automatically in the input tab. target - If set then this attribute will display the results in a different window.
+Services have attributes to define some of it's behaviour:

+- name This is the internal name of the service. - display Sets whether the service will be displayed while "launching."
+It is useful to set this to false if there is no text-entry required for the service. - title This title will be displayed automatically in the input tab. - target If set then this attribute will display the results in a different window. - display-submit If set to false will not display the "Go!" button. - clear-highlight Boolean.
+Defaults to false.
+Controls whether the highlight layer should be cleared when closing the service's tab.